dalibo/data2pg/doc/configureMigration.md

   * p_batchName             : (TEXT) The batch name
   * p_schema                : (TEXT) The schema holding the sequences
-  * p_sequencesToInclude    : (TEXT) The regexp defining the sequences to assign for the schema
+  * p_sequencesToInclude    : (TEXT) The regexp defining the sequences to assign for the schema (all sequences by default)
   * p_sequencesToExclude    : (TEXT) The regexp defining the sequences to exclude (NULL to exclude no sequence)

 The function returns the number of effectively assigned sequences.